-Our canine play event with Sophie Barton was full of information about dog play.
-Here’s a rundown of the event in case you missed it.
+Petminded's canine play event with Sophie Barton was full of information about dog play.
+Here is some information about canine play including its benefits and types of activities.

 Many of the games our dogs like to play are actually modified “serious” behaviors, such as chasing.
 When your dog is running after a ball they might as well be running after a squirrel.
 The innate nature of this kind of play makes it inherently rewarding.
 This is why some dogs find playtime just as rewarding as treats during training.
 Dogs play the most during their juvenile stage of development, but unlike non-social species, social species like dogs and humans continue to play throughout adulthood.